Coastal Islands, Pacific Northwest

 Most of the Islands peoples live from Campbell River down the east coast of the island to Victoria including the south tip of the Island.
 Victoria is the Capital of B.C. and basically has a economy based both on Government employment and tourism as well as some resource based industries.
 There is a strong agriculture presence on the east coast of the Island and dairy farms dot the south Island.

 Technology based companies are setting up shop on the south island l think because the cost of doing business in B.C. is very competitive, the size of our bigger centers and the quality of trained employees is quite impressive, and it could be because Vancouver Island is one of the most beautiful places in the world.

 The north end of the Island is still very much resource based with logging, mining and fishing and the spin off industries being the main form of employment.
 Tourism is starting to make a marked increase in the tax bases of local communities and l am sure will continue to have an increase on these economies in the future.
 Some communities like tofino and telegraph cove have fully embraced tourism with incredible results.

 The Islands coast line is 3440 kilometers long and has many hidden bays, inlets and river deltas.
 15,000 years ago the Island was buried under a vast glacial ice sheet and by the time the ice left, the Island was already separated by the inside passage.
 Most of the animal species of B.C. did not make it on the island and there are only 36 mammal species that inhabit the island.
 The surrounding sea has about 28 species of marine mammals including the majestic humpback and grey whales.

-The Island is on the Pacific flyway, each spring and fall the island is visited by hundreds of thousands of birds who are migrating from or to their summer nesting grounds. around 450 species of birds visit each year.
+Vancouver Island is on the Pacific flyway, each spring and fall the island is visited by hundreds of thousands of migrating birds who are off to their summer nesting grounds. around 450 species of birds visit each year.